ManfranMike/ManfranMike.github.io/README.md

 1. Go to [Manfranmike.github.io](https://manfranmike.github.io/)
 1. Select options you need and hit "Start Round 1"
 2. If Predictable Technologies was selected, you need to press the Next Round button at the bottom to draw the first tiles.
 3. Tap/Click on a technology with a quantity over zero to purchase it
 4. Tap/Blick the ">>" Next Round button to draw new tiles based on player count.
+5. Refreshing the page will delete all data and start the techboard over.

+## Settings Details
+- **Use 2E Tech Costs**: Uses the tech cost balancing from 2E (i.e, swapping Plasma Missles and Gluon Computer costs)
+- **Use Predictable Technologies**: This will use the variant for predicting technologies.
+Techs that will be drawn the next time you hit ">>" will have a yellow hourglass on them.
+- **Rise of the Ancients Techs**: Adds the tech from the first 1E expansion to the draw bag.
+- **Shadow of the Rift Techs**: Adds the tech from the second 1E expansion to the draw bag.
+- **Tractor Beam**:  Adds the Tractor Beam tech from the Ship Pack One 1E expansion to the draw bag.
+- **Improved Logistics & Pico Modulator**: Adds two new techs from base 2E to the draw bag.
+- **Warp Portal & Ancient Labs**: Adds two new techs from base 2E that used to be developments in 1E.

 ## Features
 - All 1E base and expansion techs